zainab-ali/reasoning-with-async-rust/docs/markdown.md

 <img src="images/slideshow.png" width="400">

-???

-As an example.
-Let's use the tasks required for me to give this slideshow.

- - First I need to log in as my user.
-Open a session.
- - I need to open a browser.
- - I need to start a webserver.
- - Finally I need to present my slideshow.

-Because the word "task" is taken, I'm going to call these things units.
-The most interesting units here are browser and my webserver.
-I want to start these concurrently.

-TODO: Do we talk about what concurrency means?
-By concurrently, I mean independently.
-Concurrency implies independence.

 ---
 class: aim-start-a-graph
 # Aim: Start a graph of units

  - Start the slideshow graph.
  - Start an arbitrary graph.

-???

-We're going to model a fixed set of units - we're going to hardcode the graph I've shown you.

-We're then going to model a general graph.

- - When we encounter a new concept, we're going to look at where it comes from.
- - We're going to add it to our set of concepts.

 ---
 ## Basic Rust